Kristiansand Zoo and Amusement Park

-The Kristiansand Zoo and Amusement Park (Kristiansand Dyrepark) is a zoological garden and amusement park situated in of Kristiansand, Norway.
+The Kristiansand Zoo and Amusement Park (Kristiansand Dyrepark) is a zoological garden and amusement park situated in Kristiansand Municipality in Agder county, Norway.
+It is located in the Sørlandsparken area east of the city of Kristiansand.
 It is Norway's most frequently visited attraction, covering an area of 60 ha.
 Established in 1966, it has been owned by Braganza since 2004.

 The Kristiansand Zoo and Amusement Park has Norway's largest collection of animals.
 It consists of over a hundred species of animals from around the world, that move freely on a relatively large area.

 Amusement attractions include Cardamom Town (Kardemomme by), which is made to look like the town in the book by Thorbjørn Egner, and Captain Sabertooth and pirate village Abra Havn (Abra Harbor), which is taken from a theatre act by the singer and actor Terje Formoe.